 Thinking about your customer retention efforts within the context of your customer lifecycle stages helps you deliver the right message, at the right time.
 It also helps you maintain focus on the objective at hand.

-- from one-time customer to return customer
+- one-time customer

-- from return customer to repeat customer
+- return customer

-- from repeat customer to loyal customer
+- repeat customer

 SaaS customers may go through different stages, but they nonetheless transition from prospect to advocate: